IzODA/IzODA.github.io/migration/ODL_mig.md

 ## Migration

+Instructions for migrating from IzODA ODL to full-license DVM can be found [here](https://ibm.ent.box.com/folder/206072801314) (internal).
-Instructions for migrating from IzODA ODL to full-license DVM can be found [here](https://ibm.ent.box.com/folder/206072801314).
+Instructions for migrating from IzODA ODL to full-license DVM can be found [here](https://www.ibm.com/support/pages/node/6986321) (external)

 ## Usage Notes